juliat/juliat.github.io/content/portfolio/StreetSmart.md

 category : [UX Design, Mobile App Design] tags : [Ideation, Logo Design, UX Design, Responsive Web Design, Front-End Web Development] image : /assets/images/streetsmart/welcome-slide.png
 description: StreetSmart is an app that helps you know what streets are safe to travel.
-My team and I designed and prototyped StreetSmart in a day at the Hack 'n Jill hackathon.
+My team designed and prototyped StreetSmart in a day at the Hack 'n Jill hackathon.
 ---
 ## Introducing Team 'Don't Get Mugged'